allexradu/Google_Bot/README.md

 # Google Bot for eCommerce
 by Allex Radu

-This bot allows you to quickly download product images from your online shop using Google Image Search.
+This bot allows you to quickly download product images for your online shop using Google Image Search.

 All you need is a Excel Spreadsheet